 Packaging Industry Predictions: 5 Top Trends to Watch in 2018

 It's that time of year again!
-2017 is quickly coming to a close and the packaging experts at Viking Masek have put their heads together to make some industry predictions.
+The packaging experts at Viking Masek have put their heads together to make some industry predictions.
 Ever-shrinking packaging, simplification across the board, and innovative new pouch technologies are just a few of the trends we expect to see in 2018.
-Here are 5 top trends in packaging to watch for next year:
+Here are 5 top trends in packaging to watch for this year:

 1. Liquid packaging flips